-Second, foreclosures started to abate after Federal Courts settled with banks over the robo-signing accusations.
-As a result, the housing market got better.
+Second, foreclosures started to abate after federal courts settled with banks over the robo-signing accusations.
+As a result, the housing market improved.

-Third, consumers waded through a lot of their debt and resumed shopping.
+Third, consumers waded through their debt and resumed shopping.
 This was despite a lower credit card use.
 But the Fed monetary stimulus resulted in lower consumer lending rates.
 This allowed people to take on auto, furniture, and education loans.

 Economic Growth and GDP

-Economic growth, as measured by gross domestic product, grew 2 percent in the first quarter of 2012.
-It then dropped slightly to 1.3 percent in the second quarter but rose strongly to 3.1 percent in the third quarter.
-Preliminary estimates are that it contracted by 0.1 percent in the last quarter.
+Economic growth, as measured by gross domestic product, grew 3.2 percent in the first quarter of 2012.
+It then dropped slightly to 1.7 percent in the second quarter.
+It was a tepid 0.5 percent in each of the third and fourth quarters.
 Most of these variations were due to changes in government contracts with defense.
 These can be volatile, because they are large contracts.
-The fourth quarter pullback was probably in response to the threat of sequestration, which would have cut defense spending by 10 percent.
+The third and fourth quarters' weakness was probably in response to the threat of sequestration.
+It eventually cut government spending by 10 percent.

-Although the final estimates aren't in yet, it looks like the economy will remain within the 2 to 3 percent healthy GDP growth range.
-But there are still far too many people still unemployed from the 2008 financial crisis.
-Economic growth should be at least 3 to 4 percent for a while to absorb all these workers.
+Nevertheless, the economy ended the year with a 2.2 percent growth rate.
+That was within the 2 to 3 percent healthy GDP growth range.
+But there were far too many people still unemployed from the 2008 financial crisis.
+Economic growth needed to be at least 3 to 4 percent for a while to absorb all these workers.

 What the current GDP growth rate can indicate is the health of the economy.
-It would be good to be aware of it when making major financial decisions.
+It's always good to be aware of it when making major financial decisions.

 Employment and Unemployment